DmitrySigalov/aws-ssm-cli/README.md

 ### `view`
 Using for the easy configuration of infrastructure parameters (mapping ssm parameters to and environment variable names)

+## :gift: New Release Creation Process

+- Update VersionPrefix (major, minor and build numbers) in the file [Directory.Build.props](Directory.Build.props).
+- After merge into main
+- Create a new release:
+  - Create new tag contains prefix 'v' and VersionPrefix.
+Example - 'v1.0.0'
+  - Release name is based on created tag name
+  - Mark a new release as latest
+- Every day command line check if changed a new latest release and indicate about changes with instructions.

 ## License